lwa-project/session_schedules/README.md

 -------------------------
 Session Schedules is a collection of python modules and scripts for building MCS0030 compliant session definition files (SDFs).
-Session Schedules builds off of the LSL 1.2.x framework for working with LWA data and also depends on the following python modules:
+Session Schedules builds off of the LSL framework for working with LWA data.
-  * pytz
-  * wxPython

-Note:  LSL version 1.2.0 or later is required to use the latest version
+Note:  LSL version 2.1 or later is required to use the latest version
        of sessionGUI.py.

-No installation (e.g., python setup.py install) is required to use the software.
-Simply run the scripts in the SessionSchedules directory.
+No installation (e.g., python setup.py install) is required to use the software but a `requirements.txt` file is provided to help setup the Python environment.

 Python Contents
 ---------------